bas1c1/Go-Script/README.md

 <h1 align="center"> In the last update </h1>

-In the latest update was added "threading" lib, operator "await" and try-catch statement
+In the latest update was added "ast" lib, "exec_st" standart function and lambda's

 `~5000` lines of code